 Read Scripts, Watch Movies, Write Pages: the Scott Myers 1,2,7,14 Formula

-Screenwriter Scott Myers was featured not too long ago on No Film School because of a contest of sorts that he started called "The Quest," where anyone was allowed to submit as many of their original movie loglines as they wanted.
-Of the thousands, he's picking four screenwriters who will write and develop a script with him over a period of six months.
+Screenwriter Scott Myers was featured a while back on No Film School because of a contest of sorts that he started called "The Quest," where anyone was allowed to submit as many of their original movie loglines as they wanted.
 Even if you didn't participate, Scott has a clever idea about staying productive as a screenwriter.
 This "numerical idea" is all about reading scripts, watching movies, and writing pages.

 Here is the explanation for the 1,2,4,14 formula: